 Step 1: Ovarian Stimulation and Monitoring

-Various medications are used to stimulate the ovaries to produce multiple mature follicles (controlled ovarian hyperstimulation or superovulation), rather than the single egg normally developed each month.
+Various medications are used to stimulate the ovaries to produce multiple mature follicles (controlled ovarian hyperstimulation), rather than the single egg which normally develops each month.
 Follicles are cysts in the ovaries in which eggs grow to maturity.

 Ultrasound uses sound waves to make sonar pictures of the body.
 Through ultrasound, the number and size of follicles can be observed.